Sometimes . . . beating [disciples] with the burning brands of his holy fire . . . Shri Shri Babaji Maharaj was always amiable and full of humor. [

 "There is a big park not far from here.
 We can sleep there at night", said the disciple.
 "In the open air?"
 Asked the yogi.
 "Yes", responded the student.
 The yogi smiled and said: "No, tonight we are going to sleep in a hotel and eat there too".
 The student was amazed.
 "How?"
 "Come and sit down", said the yogi.

-"When you focus your mind intently on any subject, it comes to pass."
+They both sat down on the ground and the yogi said: "When you focus your mind intently on any subject, it comes to pass."

 The yogi closed his eyes and started to meditate with full concentration.
 After about ten minutes he got up and started to walk, with his disciple following him.
 They walked through several streets and alleys, until they arrived to a hotel.